appeltel/website-ericappelt/pythonclass/session2.md

 Note that the default sorting implementation in python uses an algorithm called [Timsort](https://en.wikipedia.org/wiki/Timsort) which is a hybrid algorithm derived from merge sort and insertion sort.

+#### Swapping and target list assignments

+Python has a variation on the assignment statement where you can assign to a "target list" of several names in one statement, the general form
+is:

+{% highlight python %}
+name, name, name = iterable_expression
+{% endlighlight %}

+The way it works is that the expression on the right hand side must result in an iterable with as many items as there are names on the left hand side of the `=`.
+The interpreter will iterate over the iterable and assign each object to a name in order.

+One neat trick that you can do using this is to swap the values of two names without using an additional temporary name:

+{% highlight python %}
+a, b = b, a
+{% endhighlight %}

+The way this works is by creating a tuple on the right hand side first, then assigning to the target list.
+The tuple is then discarded.

+* Go over how this operation appears in memory with diagrams